 Gabriela Barber is a doctoral candidate in Maternal and Child Health whose research is focused on the intersection of reproductive health and decision making and mental health.
 Gabriela is originally from Central Florida and studied psychology with a minor in neuroscience at Princeton University.
 She received her Master’s degree in Couple and Family Therapy from the University of Maryland.
 Currently, Gabriela is a teaching assistant for the undergraduate course FMSC 310, Maternal, Child, and Family Health.
 In addition to her work at the University of Maryland, Gabriela is also a licensed marriage and family therapist who treats individuals, couples, and families in private practice in Bethesda.

-Isha Chawla began the Family Science Ph.D., in the field of family finance, in 2020.
-Her primary research interests are in family financial behaviors and financial wellbeing.
-She is originally from India.
-She received her M.S. focused on Financial Counselling and Planning from Iowa State University, U.S., in 2020 and an M.B.A in Finance from Bharati Vidyapeeth University, India, in 2016.
-Prior to pursuing the Ph.D., Isha worked at The Bank of New York Mellon, a corporate investment banking company, as a Process Associate, and at the IndusInd Bank, a commercial banking company, as a Deputy Manager in Pune, India.
-Currently, she is a graduate assistant with the financial wellness team, University of Maryland Extension, and the teaching assistant for FMSC 290 - Family Economics and FMSC341- Personal and Family finance.
-Recently, she won the American Council on Consumer Interests (ACCI) Young Professional Scholarship Award 2020 and served as a graduate student representative in the ACCI annual conference planning committee 2021.
-She may be reached at email@example.com.
+Isha Chawla began the Family Science Ph.D.
+Program in Fall 2020.
+Her primary research interest includes family and personal finance.
+She received her M.S. in Financial Counseling and Planning from Iowa State University, U.S., in 2020 and an M.B.A in Finance from Bharati Vidyapeeth University, India, in 2016.
+Before pursuing the Ph.D., Isha worked at The Bank of New York Mellon, a corporate investment banking company, as a Process Associate, and at the IndusInd Bank, a commercial banking company, as a Deputy Manager in Pune, India.
+Currently, she is a graduate assistant with the financial wellness team, University of Maryland Extension, In addition, she is an Accredited Financial Counselor (AFC) ® certified by the Association for Financial Counseling & Planning Education (AFCPE).
+Recently, she served as an editor for the ACCI’s Consumer Interests Annual, Volume 68, 2022.
+She may be reached at email@example.com and LinkedIn.

 Jessica Moore-Solorzano - Information forthcoming